sbashevkin/training-test/README.md

 Now I am working from *Rstudio*.

-Trying to avoid a merge conflict
+Trying to create a merge conflict - sam